 How to find a rental property faster

 To be honest it drove us crazy to go through all these steps to find a rental.
 That’s why we started RentSlam.
 Our service sends you an email immediately every time a house shows up that fits your criteria.
 We only work with reliable websites, so you don’t have to worry about scams.
 And it saves you tons of time, because you no longer have to check all the different websites ten times a day manually.
 Last month 78% of our customers found a rental with us.
-A two-week subscription will only cost you € 19.
+A one month subscription will only cost you € 29,99.
 Certainly worth the money.